In a previous post, I’ve mentioned color-coding as a way to boost your productivity with the help of a planner.

 When picking a color, I suggest you use the one which associates you the most on the group which you’re assigning it to.

-For example, red always associate me on something urgent, and green on something relaxing – say, casual outdoor activities or self-care.
+For example – I always associate red with something urgent, and green with something relaxing – say, casual outdoor activities or self-care.

 Or, use a blue for your son and pink for your daughter.